 Sending an item to GoldPaid from Kendal

 A Kendal shop starts online, messaging GoldPaid on WhatsApp with photos and any questions before deciding to send anything.
-Kendal's outward postcode falls in the LA area, and a posted parcel travels by Royal Mail Special Delivery Guaranteed, with full tracking and insurance and next-working-day delivery to GB mainland addresses.
+Kendal's outward postcode falls in the LA area, and a posted parcel travels by Royal Mail Special Delivery Guaranteed, with full tracking, signature on delivery and next-working-day delivery to GB mainland addresses.

 A specialist precious-metal buyer means a journey for a Kendal team.
 Lancaster, the nearest city, is around 23 miles south, close to a 30-minute drive in good conditions, and Preston is considerably further.
 Either way, that is time a volunteer spends off the shop floor, carrying valuable stock.